Kevin Borlée: European Championships 2010

 At the 400 m of the European Championships in Barcelona, Kevin Borlée reached the final with two wins in the heats and the semi-finals in 45.71s and 45.32s respectively.
 In the final, Borlée seemed to fall back after a good start, but with an impressive sprint in the last 50 m, he passed the pack to win in front of Britain's Michael Bingham and Martyn Rooney in 45.08s, a season's best.
 With this win, he is only the third Belgian male athlete to become a European Champion.
 The last one was Karel Lismont on the marathon in 1971, the first one Gaston Roelants in 1962 on the steeple chase.
 His brother Jonathan finished 7th in 45.35s.

 The Belgian 4 × 400 m relay team, which besides Kevin Borlée included Antoine Gillet, Cédric Van Branteghem and Nils Duerinck, reached the final.
 With 3:03.49s, they had the fastest time.
 In the final Antoine Gillet and Nils Duerinck were replaced by Arnaud Destatte and Jonathan Borlée.
 The Belgian team won bronze in 3:02.60s.

 2012

 The Belgian team won the 4 × 400 m at the European Championships.

 At the Olympics, Borlée reached the final of the 400 m, finishing 5th.

 2015

-The Belgian 4 x 400 team that Borlée was in set a new area record in winning the gold medal of the European Indoor Championship.
+The Belgian 4 × 400 team that Borlée was in set a new area record in winning the gold medal of the European Indoor Championship.
 The team also finished 5th at the World Championship.